offalynne/Input/docs/6.2/Frequently-Asked.md

 &nbsp;

-### I have connected a gamepad but verbs aren't activating or are behaving strangely, how do I correct this?
+### I have connected a gamepad but verbs aren't activating or are behaving strangely, how do I correct this? {docsify-ignore}

 1. Check if your gamepad is working OK on an OS level.
 On Windows, use the Game Controllers dialogue.
 See [Gamepad Troubleshooting](Gamepad-Troubleshooting) for additional details
 2. Download the [example project](https://github.com/JujuAdams/Input/archive/refs/heads/master.zip) from GitHub and try out the `obj_gamepad_tester` object.
 This helps visualize what's going on with your gamepad.
 You may need to cycle through gamepad indexes in some cases